 by Glenn Lovell

-Pity the poor horror fanatic.
+Pity the poor horror enthusiast.
 He’s so hungry for anything that promises to raise grade-A gooseflesh, he’s always susceptible to false advertising and genre “experts” who rush to proclaim the latest horror show the next “Hostel” or “Texas Chainsaw Massacre.”

 A case in point is “The Road,” not to be confused with the Cormac McCarthy adaptation of the same title.
 This low-budget, subtitled entry is from the Philippines.
 Which, in itself, sounds promising.
 After all, some of the most shocking films of recent vintage ‒ I’m thinking “Frontier(s),” “Them,” “REC,” Miike’s “Audition” ‒ have come from abroad.